 NIHBS-Letter-re-Bill 24122021 plain text.
 If you are passionate about protecting our Native Irish Honeybee you may wish to write to your local TD or Senator with regard to the upcoming Bill.
 Feel free to amend the letter below and add any personal comments of your own.

 I support the Protection of the Native Irish Honey Bee Bill 2021, introduced by Senator Vincent P Martin into Seanad Eireann and endorsed by The Native Irish Honey Bee Society (NIHBS).

 This Bill, and the rationale behind it, is backed by science and scientists, both national and international.
-A ban on the importation of non-native honey bees is supported by the vast majority of Irish beekeepers and by their representative bodies, i.e., FIBKA, IBA, UBKA and INIB.
+A ban on the importation of Honey Bees is supported by the vast majority of Irish beekeepers and by their representative bodies, i.e, FIBKA, IBA, UKBA, and INIB.

 Because of the Bill’s widespread backing, I write to request your support too.

 Here are some important points that might help you better understand the dire situation of Ireland’s unique national biological treasure, the native Irish honey bee, aka Apis mellifera mellifera (Amm):

 - The native Irish honey bee is a strain of the dark European honey bee, native to Europe north of the Alps.
 However, unfortunately it now only exists in very small pockets of mainland Europe.
 Ireland is the last stronghold of this precious subspecies and is largely recognized as possessing a unique genetic resource needing protection.

 - For millennia Amm has adapted to the island’s specific geographic and climactic conditions.
 They fly at lower temperatures and during light rainfall, swarm less often, are relatively docile, and reliably produce good amounts of honey.

 - A survey conducted by the National University of Ireland Galway shows that 90% of all Irish beekeepers work with Amm, including many major commercial operations.